mmikowski/hi_score/README.md

 ---
 ## Vendor assets
-The `xhi setup` stage patches and deploys vendor assets using the `xhi_02_SetupMatrix` configuration found in the `package.json` file.
-This field is correlated with the with the `devDependencies` map to ensure assets are properly label, patched, distributed, and ignored by GIT.
+The `bin/xhi setup` stage patches and deploys vendor assets using the `xhi_02_SetupMatrix` configuration found in the `package.json` file.
+This field is correlated with the with the `devDependencies` map to ensure assets are properly label, patched, distributed, and ignored by Git.

 Assets are copied to their destination directory with their version number appended to their names.
-The `.gitignore` file instructs `git` to ignore all these files as their development management is external to our project. **Everytime `xhi setup` is run the vendor directories are deleted and recreated**.
+The `.gitignore` file instructs `git` to ignore all these files as their development management is external to our project. **Everytime `bin/xhi setup` is run the vendor directories are deleted and recreated**.

 ### Executable assets
 Vendor executables are copied to the `bin/vendor` directory.